-EDU 323 EDUCATIONAL TECHNOLOGY COMPETENCY
+EDT 323 EDUCATIONAL TECHNOLOGY COMPETENCY

-This is a laboratory, demonstration, and training course that are focused on an individualized, hands-on approach to the creation and use of educational technology and media.
+This is a laboratory, demonstration, and training course with an individualized, hands-on approach to the creation and use of educational technology and media.
 Students visit local schools to determine technology in use, to meet with the instructor to discuss concepts and application and to meet clearly stated performance competencies as specified on a mastery checklist.
 Students learn to incorporate technology into classroom teaching with the use of computers, the internet, scanners and multimedia presentations such as the electronic portfolio.